Maintaining Health and Wellness After the Elections [Proverbs]

 But one who looks intently at the perfect law, the law of liberty, and abides by it, not having become a forgetful hearer but an effectual doer, this man will be blessed in what he does.

 This New Testament passage summarizes well what Proverbs states is the key to personal blessing.
 Effectual doers of the Word are those who are serious about obedience, who struggle and war against their sin nature, whose lifestyles are characterized by constant repentance, change, and growth.
 These are the people who make the tough choices to abide by God’s precepts.
 A key word to understand in this passage is abide (parameno), which means “to remain beside or near.”
 Parameno also translates as effectual doer.
 Other English equivalents are “work” and “making.”
-It follows that if you fail to continually work at making God’s Word beside or near your life, then you are to some degree disobedient to Christ’s Lordship and therefore should not expect His abundances of blessings as listed in the following proverbs.
+It follows that if you fail to continually work at making God’s Word beside or near your life, then you are to some degree disobedient to Christ’s Lordship and, therefore, should not expect His abundances of blessings as listed in the following proverbs.
 This cause-and-effect relationship should not be underestimated.

 Accordingly, in your post-election exhilaration, the degree to which you are obedient to God’s Word is the degree to which you will experience the following aspects of His blessings as depicted by these specific proverbs.
-Don’t be self-deceived into thinking otherwise, my friend.

 B. GOD’S BLESSING OF PHYSICAL HEALTH

 In Proverbs, the spiritual/mental wellbeing of an individual is often indicated by the blessing of physical health.
 Again, that is not always absolutely the case, but in principle, it often is.
 Ask yourself if any of the following health robbers apply to you.
-Some of the following mental/ spiritual causes of problems diminish physical health and this sense of personal blessing.
+Some of the following mental/spiritual causes of problems diminish physical health and this sense of personal blessing.
 Again, note the connection between the spiritual/ mental to the physical in each of the subpoints that follow.

 1. Arrogance